Online Therapist in Illinois for Anxiety, Trauma & Life Transitions

 Whether we are discussing family dynamics, cultural expectations, or faith, this is a space where you are seen as a whole person—not a diagnosis.

-Supporting BIPOC and First-Generation Clients
+Supporting BIPOC and First-Generation Women

-You deserve care that respects your story and honors your full self..
+I’m here to remind you: Needing support isn't a sign of weakness—it's an act of courage.
+You deserve care that respects your story and honors your full self.

 A little about me